hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Of numbers and connection they will boast,
 >
-> Tho' not to half a dozen known at most.
+> Though not to half a dozen known at most.
 >
 > Some give to girls (I ladies should them call),
 >